DevExpress/testcafe/CONTRIBUTING.md

 TestCafe would not be possible without active support from the community.
 We appreciate and encourage your contributions.

 TestCafe is proud to follow a set of ethical standards called the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 This code of conduct helps us create a more open and welcoming environment.
-Both project maintainers and project contributors should adhere to these rules.
+The TestCafe team expects both project maintainers and project contributors to adhere to these rules.

 ### Table of Contents